Database Concepts#

 Writers are more complicated because they may have to deal with any newly generated attributes and potentially fundamental changes in the nature of the waveform we want to index. e.g., a stack can become completely inconsistent with the concept of a station name and may require creation of a different set of attributes like a point in space to define what it is.
 If the concept matches an existing schema attribute that existing key should be used.
 If not, the user can and should define their own attribute that will automatically be saved.
 The only limitation is that if the key is not defined in the wf schema the automatic type conversions will not be feasible.
 Similarly, NEVER EVER write a new attribute to an datum’s Metadata if the key is already defined in the schema.
 Doing so will guarantee downstream problems.

 Users must also realize that the sample data in Seismogram or TimeSeries objects can be constructed from wf documents in one of two ways.
 First, the sample data can be stored in the more conventional method of CSS3.0 based systems as external files.
 In this case, we use the same construct as CSS3.0 where the correct information is defined by three attribures: dir, dfile, and foff.
 Unlike CSS3.0 MsPASS currently requires external file data to be stored as native 64 bit floating point numbers.
 We force that restriction for efficiency as the Seismogram.data array and the TimeSeries.data vector can then be read and written with fread and fwrite respectively from the raw buffers.
 The alternative (second) method for storing sample data in MsPASS is through a mechanism called gridfs in MongoDB.
-When this method is used the waveform sample data are managed by file system like handles inside MongoDB.
-That process is largely hidden from the user, but there are two important things to recognize about these two models for data storage:
+This section expands on usage of these two mechanisms.

 When data are saved to gridfs, MongoDB will automatically create two collections it uses to maintain the integrity of the data stored there.
 They are called fs.files and fs.chunks.
 Any book on MongoDB and any complete online source will discuss details of gridfs and these two collections.
 A useful example is this tutorial.

-You as a user do will not normally need to interact with these collections directly.
+You, as a user, do not normally need to interact with these collections directly.
 The database readers and writers handle the bookkeeping for you by maintaining an index in either of the wf collections to link to the gridfs collections.
 Cross-referencing ids and special attributes are defined in the schema documentation.

 The alternative storage model is external files.
 We use the same concepts to manage data in external files as CSS3.0.
 Data in file storage is managed by four attributes: